0x5am5/flowst8-libs/README.md

 # flowst8-libs
+A Useful library of commonly used modules inside Webflow (and outside).

 ## Easy Nav
 A helper module that changes style, adds/removes class at certain points on the page.
 Default is to change immediately.